 If you’re planning a trip to Japan with the kids, chances are you’ll be spending some time in Tokyo and you’re probably on the hunt for the best family hotels in Tokyo.
 However, Tokyo is a massive place and working out where to stay in Tokyo with kids can be super tricky.
 Plus, Tokyo family hotels can be really expensive, so trying to find cheap hotels in Tokyo for family is even harder.

 But you probably knew all this right?
-Which is why you’ve just googled “best family hotel Tokyo” and landed on this page.
+This is why you’ve just googled “best family hotel Tokyo” and landed on this page.
 That was me too when I was trying to find the best area to stay in Tokyo with family as well as family hotels Tokyo has which were in our price range.
 I spent hours on the internet researching and I’ve compiled everything I found into this article to save you from all that heartache.

 The guide covers all sorts of options for where to stay with kids in Tokyo, whether you prefer one of the super cheap family hostel Tokyo has or something more spacious with a few amenities.
 Whatever your preference, you’ll find a great option for your upcoming Japan trip.